EPPO activities on Biological Control Agents

 Since 1997, the Panel has developed the following standards.
 All can be retrieved from this website in our section on Standards.
 Files are also stored in the EPPO Global Database

 - PM 6/1 First import of exotic biological control agents for research under contained conditions

 - PM 6/2 Import and release of non-indigenous biological control agents

-- PM 6/3 List of biological control agents widely used in the EPPO region
+- PM 6/3 Biological control agents safely used in the EPPO region

 Specific procedure for amendments to EPPO Standard PM 6/3

 PM 6/3 ‘Biological control agents safely used in the EPPO region’ represents a ‘positive list’ of BCAs for which EPPO recommends that its member countries may use a simplified procedure for import and releases.
 For BCAs to be added to the ‘positive list’, there must either be an absence of reports of adverse effects or, when available reports exist, adverse effects are considered to be acceptable by the joint EPPO/IOBC Panel.